microsoft/qlib/docs/component/estimator.rst

 Data Section
 -----------------

 ``Data Handler`` can be used to load raw data, prepare features and label columns, preprocess data (standardization, remove NaN, etc.), split training, validation, and test sets.
-It is a subclass of `qlib.contrib.estimator.handler.BaseDataHandler`.
+It is a subclass of `qlib.data.dataset.handler.BaseDataHandler`.

 Users can use the specified data handler by config as follows.